cruz-control/Slug-Mobile/README.md

 pip3 install -r requirements.txt
 ```

-Next you can import the `SlugMobile` class from slug-mobile.py into your computer/ jetson of choice to interact with the car.
+Next you can run `main.py` to start the code.

 ## Setup Car